aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/043_prepare_the_env_deploy_project.md

 >
 > **Scenarios:** Instructor-Led, Self-Paced

+{{< admonition type=gitops title="GitOps Conventions" open=true >}}

+1. A common GitOps convention is to seperate Application Build repositories from Environment Deployment repositories.
+This lab sets up the Application Build repository to follow this convention.
+2. Completely constructed manifests are stored in a repository for easy human reading, visibility and source control managed state.
+This project creates such manifests under two conditions:
+   1. when the source code of this project is altered,
+   2. when a new version of the Application Build container is detected or specified.

+{{< /admonition >}}

 {{< admonition type=abstract title="Target Outcomes" open=true >}}

 1. Create a GitOps Environment Deployment project from a template.